 Setting up an automated IMEI change alert is then as simple as creating a new Route that triggers an action when either of the three tags is detected.
 This guide goes over that process.

-Routes functionality is limited to customers on Hologram Plus or Hologram Pro plans and certain legacy accounts.
+Routes functionality is limited to certain legacy accounts.